adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 [![Portainer registries](portainer-registries.png)](portainer-registries.png)

-Save it, and you have registered repository, which will allow proper pulling from it when next stack developments.
+Save it, and you have registered repository, which will allow proper pulling from it for next custom app stack deployments.

 ## CI/CD with Drone 🪁